 Higgins took his party and they trudged off to a sort-of-level section to pitch two faded fibreglass-pole dome tents.
 They squeezed inside and that’s the last we saw of them that day.
 That night the mountain shook as gale force winds tore around its flanks and heavy rain pelted down.
 We woke to a beautiful, calm dawn with the sun peaking over a sea of low cloud.
 Little clumps of ice lay scattered outside the cave.
 I looked across the hillside to camp Higgins.
 One tent lay in jumbled tatters on the ground, poles broken by the high winds.
 A bunch of wet, jaded men tumbled out of the remaining tent.
 I walked across and peeked inside.
-At least a centimetre of water covered the floor and everything – food, sleeping bags and clothing – was soaked.
-Higgins was shivering violently, trying to crack a fast-and-light smile through cold lips.
+At least a centimeter of water covered the floor and everything – food, sleeping bags and clothing – was soaked.
+Higgins was shivering violently, trying to crack a smile through cold lips.

 They never made it to the top of Mafadi – packed up what was left of their tents and went straight down the mountain.
 Writing this I feel a pang of regret that we didn’t take them a plunger of steaming coffee to provide some courage to finish their mission.
 I was reminded of the adage: “there is no such thing as bad weather, only bad gear”.